.

 fascism.noun,.plural.fascisms

-a system of government control of people (instead of by the people) by a despotic group allowed to exist by a deluded populace, which is marked by centralization of authority under a dictatorship.(all must strictly tow the party line and major decisions affecting citizens are imposed upon them in order to provide regulations for continued control of them, such as the covid con); Mussolini and Stalin.exemlified.despotism; stringent socioeconomic controls, suppression of opposition through terror, censorship, mistruths and confusion of all kinds and typically a policy of belligerent nationalism and racism; fascists seek to divide, conquer and control; fascism is an evil political philosophy or movement based on or advocating such a system of government; oppressive, dictatorial control; a system devoid of representative government by We the People; that is, where the will of the people is re presented to those bound to ensure that the will of the people is enacted; fascism is forcible suppression of opposition; the institution, system or practice of censoring and presenting the narrative fascists project in trying to force it upon people using lies (they always suck you in with "it's for the good of all"), censorship and coercion
+a system of government control of people (instead of by the people) by a despotic group allowed to exist by a deluded populace, that is, they just don't know they are under totalitarianism; fascism is evidenced by centralization of authority under a dictatorship.(all must strictly tow the party line and major decisions affecting people are imposed upon them in order to provide regulations for continued control, such as the covid con); Mussolini and Stalin.exemplified.despotism; stringent socioeconomic controls, suppression of opposition through terror, censorship, mistruths and confusion of all kinds and typically a policy of belligerent nationalism and racism; fascists seek to divide, conquer and control; fascism is an evil political philosophy or movement (those who want it to be so for their own selfish purposes) based on and/or advocating such a system of government; oppressive, dictatorial control; a system devoid of representative government by We the People; that is, where the will of the people is re presented to those bound to ensure that the will of the people is enacted, such as those elected; fascism is forcible suppression of any opposition (many in today's governments listen and then give you some sop, covering their plan to be inactive regarding your suggestion); the institution, system or practice of censoring and presenting the narrative fascists project in trying to force it upon people using lies (they always suck you in with "it's for the good of all" & "it's safe and effective", such as with the covid con), censorship and coercion

 fascistic.adjective